CoP 27 : Good use of data is key to mitigating the climate emergency

 While MapAction’s initial expertise was in support of emergency response, our work is increasingly moving into early warning and preparedness.
 Anthropogenic climate change has been proven to alter both the likelihood and the severity of extreme weather events around the world, and the growing frequency of these can be predicted, if not precisely then generally.
 Being ready to spot the indicators, triggering early support for anticipatory action can be life-saving.
 Predictive analytics can allow us to define the mechanisms that trigger these actions by analysing current and historical data and developing models, as long as the data is reliable.

-“It is more important than ever to be able to respond effectively to such events, but also to be able to anticipate them, in order to more effectively mitigate their impact,” says Daniele Castellana, lead Data Scientist at MapAction.
+“It is more important than ever to be able to respond effectively to such events, but also to be able to anticipate them, in order to more effectively mitigate their impact,” Daniele Castellana, former lead Data Scientist at MapAction, commented before CoP27.
 “Through our collaborations with the Centre for Humanitarian Data and the Start Network, MapAction has been working on this flourishing component of humanitarian aid.”
+MapAction launched its own InnovationHub in 2022.

 From commitment to action